sharmainec/tp/docs/UserGuide.md

 LingoGO!'s data is saved as a JSON file at `{JAR file location}/data/lingogo.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-1. If your changes to the data file makes its format invalid, LingoGO! will discard all data and start with an empty data file on the next run.
+<br> 1.
+If your changes to the data file makes its format invalid, LingoGO! will discard all data and start with an empty data file on the next run.
-2. Some changes to the JSON file, such as the adding of extraneous JSON fields, may be ignored and overwritten upon the next LingoGo! command.
+<br> 2.
+Some changes to the JSON file, such as the adding of extraneous JSON fields, may be ignored and overwritten upon the next LingoGo! command.
 </div>